wudaudau/immunegenetic_notes/hla-la/install_HLA-LA_using_conda.md

 ### Create the env with required packages

+You can install HLA-LA by creating a new environment and specifying all required channels in a single command.

 Run the following code to create an env named `hla-la-env` with `hla-la` (channel bioconda). `libgcc-ng` (channel conda-forge) is required to installing hla-la.

 ```bash